Last updated: February 24, 2020

 UNICOM maintains the same practices with data that is collected off-line and this notice may be relied upon with respect to those methods of data collection and use.

 UNICOM may modify or update its Privacy Notice at any time without prior notice.
 You can check the “Last updated” date above to see when the notice was last changed.

-If you have any questions regarding your personal data and how UNICOM may use it, including any queries relating to this Privacy Notice, please contact us by email at email@example.com or by writing to the “Privacy and Risk Management Committee” at UNICOM Systems, Inc., 15535 San Fernando Mission Blvd, Mission Hills, CA 91345, United States or call +1 818.838.0606 and ask to speak with a member of our Privacy team.
+If you have any questions regarding your personal data and how UNICOM may use it, including any queries relating to this Privacy Notice, please complete the online form at the bottom of this page, or write to the “Privacy and Risk Management Committee” at UNICOM Global, 15535 San Fernando Mission Blvd, Mission Hills, CA 91345, United States or call +1 818.838.0606 and ask to speak with a member of our Privacy team.

 It is important that the personal data UNICOM holds about you is accurate and current.
 Please keep UNICOM informed if your personal data changes during your relationship with UNICOM.

 UNICOM’s data protection and privacy measures are governed by the (i) the General Data Protection Regulation ((EU) 2016/679) (“GDPR”) and any national implementing laws, regulations and secondary legislation, as amended or updated from time to time, in the UK and then (ii) any successor legislation to the GDPR or the Data Protection Act 1998 (“Data Protection Legislation").

 Personal data means any data or information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

 UNICOM will only collect basic personal data about you, such as your name, email address, business type, work address, job title (“identity data”) and any product/solution interests that you have shared (“preferences data”) and information relating to your use of UNICOM Websites (“usage data”).
 Unless otherwise agreed with you, this information will not include any special categories of personal information (often known as “sensitive personal data”).